Understanding Our Nature Preserve Selections

 Our Featured Preserves Are Showcase Preserves

 There are hundreds of nature preserves within the Chicago region.
 And I encourage you to visit them.
-After all, our region is home to more protected natural area than thirty-four of the fifty-nine national parks and home to more than 1,700 native plant species, greater than ANY national park!
+After all, our region is home to more protected natural area than thirty-six of the sixty-three national parks and home to more than 1,700 native plant species, greater than ANY national park!
 Unfortunately, most of our preserves have been overrun by more than two hundred weedy invaders from other regions and continents, leaving behind just a handful of local species.
 These sites appear messy, overgrown, unbalanced, and lack animal activity.
-On the other hand, ChicagoNatureNOW! presents what I’ve determined to be the best of the best preserves that richly celebrate the natural history and world-class beauty and biodiversity of the place we call home.
+On the other hand, ChicagoNatureNOW! presents what I’ve determined to be the best-of-the-best preserves that richly celebrate the natural history and world-class beauty and biodiversity of the place we call home.
 These high-quality preserves are more open, bright, colorful, and full of life.